Scalable performance

 replicated=true

-// Same API.
+# Same API.
 Same schema.
 Same logic.
-Just… everywhere.
+Now in every region.

-GET https://your-app.fabric.harper.fast/Dog/?breed=Labrador&status=available
+GET https://your-store.fabric.harper.fast/Product/?category.slug=outerwear&stock=gt=0

-// No Dockerfile.
+# No Dockerfile.
 No cloud console wizards.

-// All your files → one command → globally distributed.
+# All your files, one command, globally distributed.

 Explore Open Source Applications